 For 10 years, I tramped around in a pair of Brasher Supalite GTX boots.
-They were as comfortable as socks, gripped the ground and weighed less than a kilo, writes Campfire girl Abi.
+They were as comfortable as socks, gripped the ground and weighed less than a kilo.
 Finally, the soles wore down and the hunt was on for the best lightweight, waterproof boots.
 Here’s what I’d recommend (and suggestions for the guys too!)

 I’ve tested boots at every price, preferring textile over leather for instant wearability and lightness.
 The list below are the ones I’d buy.